SamBouwer/any-docker/README.md

 ## TODO

 * Improve documentation how to build and run a node
 * Add docker run and docker-compose.yaml examples
+* Take anytype-heart out of Dockerimage and make it part of the client building steps
 * How to build, distribute and run clients (Windows, Android)
 * Split monolith Docker image to allow BYOI (bring your own infra; s3, mongodo, redis)